mahmoudmoataz99/news2day/README.md

-# WeWe - Full Stack Application
+# News2Day - Full Stack Application

 A modern full-stack web application built with React frontend and NestJS backend, featuring article management, user authentication, and category organization.

 ## Overview

-WeWe is a content management platform that enables users to create, read, organize, and manage articles.
+News2Day is a content management platform that enables users to create, read, organize, and manage articles.
 The application provides a seamless experience for content creators and readers with intuitive article browsing, category filtering, user profiles, and account management.

 ### Key Features